 Vinyl sales were up 49% in 2014 from the previous year, totaling eight million records sold, the highest tally since the early 1990s.
 Demand is currently more than suppliers can meet with approximately only 15 record manufacturing plants currently existing in the U.S., the busiest being United Record Pressing in Nashville.

-Thus, renewed interest in the vinyl record format has made the Internet ubiquitous with numerous music blogs and websites discussing the enduring format.
-Among the most noteworthy and entertaining I’ve found is Vinyl Rewind, which is hosted by wax enthusiast Eric Callero, aka The Vinyl Geek.
-The Vinyl Geek shares his insight of his latest groove-a-licious finds in an extremely entertaining and informative style.
+Thus, renewed interest in the vinyl record format has made the internet ubiquitous with numerous music blogs and websites discussing the enduring format.
+Among the most noteworthy and entertaining I’ve found is Vinyl Rewind, which is hosted by wax enthusiast Eric Callero, aka the Vinyl Geek.
+The Vinyl Geek shares his insight of his latest finds in an extremely entertaining and informative style.
 I always learn fascinating tidbits, as well as add new items to my wish list each time he uploads a new video.
-So, if you treasure collecting favorite old and new albums on this long beloved format as much as I do, then I highly recommend subscribing to The Vinyl Geek’s YouTube channel and checking out his website.
+So, if you treasure collecting favorite old and new albums on this long beloved format as much as I do, then I highly recommend subscribing to the Vinyl Geek’s YouTube channel and checking out his website.

-Q & A with The Vinyl Geek:
+Q & A with the Vinyl Geek:

 PopMartZoo: When did you first start collecting vinyl and why?